Documentary Film • Photography • Production • Broadcast

 What constitutes a man’s creation?
 What does he leave behind?

 Two years later, as Bill lay in the hospital, on our visit we streamed the movie on his phone.
-Bill laughed, nodded in confirmation.
+Bill laughed, nodding in confirmation.
 Bill was able to realize the vision of the second part of his life, the place he named Columcille.
 Seeing the film again clearly put his mind at rest regarding his accomplishment, and at that moment a second, deeper reason revealed itself as to why we made the film.